Skip to main content

 You have to be first familiar with the text (story) you have selected and you achieve this by reading the text.
 Familiarisation is, therefore, a function of reading the text you have selected.

 Normally, stories possess three (3) common qualities or features.
-These qualities are the characters, actions, and details of the story and they’re what we need to know about the story under study.
+These are: the characters, the actions of the characters, and the details of the story.
+They’re what we need to know about the story under study.
 And to know these things we have to read the Bible story in question.

-The more you read a story, the more familiar you become with it.
-Therefore, the more you read the story you will have selected, the more you will be familiar with its qualities.
+Remember, the more you read a story, the more familiar you become with it.
+And the more you read and retell the story you will have selected, the even more you will be familiar with its qualities.

 Comprehension

-To understand the meaning of a particular story, you’ll have to focus on the different perspectives of each character.
+To understand the importance and meaning of a particular story, you’ll have to focus on the different (individual or personal) perspectives of each character.
 In other words, you’ll have to “step into the shoes” of each character.
 This will enable you to find out their emotions and choices, and the motives behind the same.

 Discovery